Table of Contents[Hide][Show]

 But to generalize the issue by saying that casein is cancer causing and that all dairy is unhealthy to consume?

 Not so my vegan friends.
 Time to bone up on your history.
+Even the Jains in India consume dairy (contrary to vegan claims that they eat no animal foods whatsoever).

 So how to sort through all the conflicting information quickly and easily so you don’t get waylaid by those seeking to influence your behavior due to some personal or political agenda?